Ved-un/yt-better/ReadMe.txt

 === yt-better ===

 For unix and unix like computers ONLY!
+This script is coded in shell script, it can not be rain on Windows computers.

 yt-better is a set of scripts that simplifies many uses of yt-dlp.